Wednesday, March 31, 2010

 “Growth alone will not resolve an increasingly complicated debt equation,” Moody’s said.
 “Preserving debt affordability” — the ratio of interest payments to government revenue — “at levels consistent with Aaa ratings will invariably require fiscal adjustments of a magnitude that, in some cases, will test social cohesion.”

 Sunday, March 14, 2010

 Yep.
 Limbaugh will protest America's slow slide into socialist communism by emigrating to one of the most progressive countries on the planet.
 Costa Rica already has Universal National Health Insurance and has for decades been ranked higher than the United States by The World Health Organization in terms of both its health care system and the overall health of its population.
 Costa Rica abolished its armed forces concluding it was a waste of money that could be better expended on other things like education and... universal national health insurance.
 Costa Rica is one of the most environmentally friendly countries on Earth with large tracks of the country set aside as wildlife refuges and parks.

 Of course with this new threat to their nation they may have to rethink their decision to disband the armed forces.

-On a side note; why is it that everytime I hear Rush Limbaugh's name I keep recalling that old quote from the infamous Hollywood diva Tallulah Bankhead?
+On a side note; why is it that everytime I hear Rush Limbaugh's name I keep recalling that old quote from the (in)famous Hollywood film star and libertine Tallulah Bankhead?
 (Que the deep southern drawl with the floor length mink coat, dark glasses and long cigarette holder...)

 "Well you know dahling, my daddy warned me about men and alcohol.
 But he forgot to mention cocaine."